 1. Choose Languages

 To get started, you’ll first want to choose the languages that you want to use on your site.
 Go to Settings → TranslatePress and make the following choices:

 - Default Language – the current language of your site.

 - All Languages – one or more new languages into which you want to translate your site’s content using Google Translate.

 The free version of TranslatePress lets you use Google Translate to add one new language to your site, while upgrading to the premium version lets you add unlimited new languages to your site.

-If you don’t see the language that you want to use, TranslatePress also lets you add your own custom language.
+If you don’t see the language that you want to use, TranslatePress also lets you add your own custom language to WordPress.
 However, you’ll only be able to use Google Translate with your custom language if Google Translate supports it.
-You can see a full list of the languages that Google Translate supports at this Google help article.
+You can see a full list of the languages that Google Translate supports in this Google help article.

 When setting up your custom language, make sure that you use the proper ISO code (from the help article above) so that Google Translate is able to recognize your custom language.

 2. Set Up Google Translate for Automatic Translation